-The parties have submitted a long form notice40 and short form notice41 for the Court's review.
-Both forms combine notice for the Hayward and Zodiac settlements.
-After reviewing both the long form notice and short form notice, the Court finds that the notices meet the requirements of Rule 23(c)(3).
-The plain language of the notices apprises all class members of the nature of the action, the definition of the class, the class claims and the defenses, the class members' right to be heard, the class members' right to exclusion, and the binding effect of a class judgment.
+The parties have submitted a Long Form Notice62 and Short Form Notice63 for the Court's review.
+The Court finds that both notices meet the requirements of Rule 23(c)(3).
+The plain language of the notices apprise all Class Members of the nature of the action, the definition of the class, the class claims and the defenses, the Class Members' right to be heard, the Class Members' right to exclusion, the time and manner for requesting exclusion, and the binding effect of a class judgment.
 The notices also disclose the amount of settlement, a statement of attorneys' fees sought, and the reasons for settlement.
-The long form notice provides additional detail such as the name and contact information of counsel and the time and manner for requesting exclusion.
+The Long Form Notice provides additional detail such as the name and contact information of counsel and the time and manner for requesting exclusion.
 Moreover, the notices use clear headings and utilize plain language.